Elnix90/Youtube-Downloader/README.md

 - You must be signed in with a Google account that has access to the playlists/videos you want to process.
 - Private videos will be skipped unless you provide cookies for authentication.
 - Lyrics fetching relies syncedlyrics not all songs will have lyrics
+- Tags automaticly searching is only dependent of your customisation
 - `yt-dlp` format support depends on YouTube’s availability.

 ---

 ## 🚀 Planned Improvements
-- Interactive CLI or GUI for easier use.
+- Interactive CLI or GUI for easier use -> maybe in 2 years lol
 - Config file for persistent settings.
-- Batch processing with progress bars.
+- Batch processing with progress bars. -> Already a part of it is done, with global ETA and download progress
-- More robust metadata matching for lyrics.
-- easier customisation of tags, albums and lyrics
+- easier customisation of tags and lyrics
+- Usage of logging module for cleaner output -> My system must be improved cause i got issues with synced lyrics and they where resolved with logging module, see firsts lines of [extract_lyrics.py](https://github.com/Elnix90/Youtube-Downloader/blob/master/FUNCTIONS/extract_lyrics.py)

 ---